Sahara (1983 film): Shooting

 Filming began in August with Andrew McLaglen as director.
-Sahara was partially filmed in the Negev Desert of southern Israel near the city of Eilat.
+Sahara was partially filmed in the Arava Desert of southern Israel near the city of Eilat.
 The fashions were designed by Valentino, who said 1925 was one of his favorite years: "It was a fantastic moment, full of fantasy and ideas.
 A time when women changed for tea, and then for dinner and then for a ball."

 Shields later said, "It was fun being in Israel for four months and driving a car."
 She was injured during filming when she was thrown from a car she was driving, landing on her back and bruising her ribs.
 She stated that this incident was the closest she'd ever come to death.
 Filming ended in February 1983, after which Shields enrolled in Princeton University.
 "It was enjoyable to be in the Negev Desert and in Eilat and sort of in the Dead Sea, but the experience of it and living there for that long was definitely more memorable than the movie itself was," said Shields.